The Settlement Exhibition

 Photo by Roman Gerasynenko

-Reykjavik’s Settlement Museum was established in 2001 after archaeological remains were discovered during an excavation.
+Settlement ExhibitionReykjavík’s Settlement Museum was established in 2001 after archaeological remains were discovered during an excavation.
 Said remains turned out to be the oldest relics of human habitation in the city, with some fragments dating to before 871 C.E.
-Today the museum has many of those finds on display, including the largest element from the historic haul, parts of a 10th-century longhouse, whose main hall and wall fragment form the focal point of a compelling exhibition about how local life was during Viking times.
+Today the museum has many of those finds on display, including the largest element from the historic haul, parts of a 10th-century longhouse, whose main hall and wall fragment form the focal point of a compelling exhibition about the nature of local life during Viking times.
 Mixing multimedia technology such as holographic dioramas with original artifacts from various excavations around the city (farming implements, sacrificial cow bones), the exhibition does a great job of bringing the Viking era to life.